bergerinc/ATR-TestResults/README.md

 The UI is Bootstrap with Angular 2 and a little bit of jQuery.

 ## Installation
-Installation is pretty straightforward.
-1) Clone this repo.
+1. Clone this repo.
-2) run npm install.
-3) run npm start.
+2. Run 'npm install'.
+3. Run 'npm start'.
-4) Navigate to localhost:5000 in your favorite browser.
+4. Navigate to localhost:5000 in your favorite browser.